mapping-commons/sssom/src/docs/spec-formats-rdf.md

 >    the possibility of omitting the declarations of prefix names that are
 >    considered [built-in](spec-intro.md#iri-prefixes) in the context of SSSOM.

-### Representation of a `ExtensionDefinition` object
+### Representation of an `ExtensionDefinition` object

-The RDF type of a `ExtensionDefinition` object is `sssom:ExtensionDefinition`.
+The RDF type of an `ExtensionDefinition` object is `sssom:ExtensionDefinition`.

-A `ExtensionDefinition` object has no identifier of any kind and is always represented by a blank node.
+An `ExtensionDefinition` object has no identifier of any kind and is always represented by a blank node.

 ## Special considerations for serialising to RDF